How to Hide Drives using Group Policy in Windows Server 2012 R2

 7. In the “Hide these specified drives in My Computer” window.
 Select Enabled to hide the drives using Group Policy.
 Under Options select the drive that you want to hide you’ll see options like “Restrict A and B drives only”, “Restrict C drive only”, “Restrict D drive only”, “Restrict all drives”, etc. For this practical, we’ll select C drive only.
 Click on Apply and then click on Ok agin to enable the hide drives group Policy.

 8. Once the policy is defined and enabled, ensure you check it and confirm that it shows “Enabled” in the state.

+Hope with this you understood all the steps that we have listed in this article to hide drives using Group Policies.
 Please don’t forget to share your experience if you are using similar kind of policies in your Organization or if you are facing any issues while deploying these kind of policies.